 222. Proceedings for defamation not to lie

-No action or proceeding, civil or criminal, lies against the State, against a Minister, or against a person employed or engaged by the State, in respect of the printing or publishing of a transcript of an examination or inquiry or a report of, or a recommendation made by, the Commission or the Parliamentary Inspector.
+No action or proceeding, civil or criminal, lies against the State, against a Minister, or against a person employed or engaged by the State, in respect of the printing or publishing of a transcript of an examination or inquiry or a report of, or a recommendation made by, the Commission, the Public Sector Commissioner or the Parliamentary Inspector.

 [Section 222, formerly section 56, renumbered as section 222 by No. 78 of 2003 s.
-35(1).]
+35(1); amended by No. 35 of 2014 s.
+29.]

 223. Privilege, protection or immunity not limited or abridged